alphagov/govuk-import-export-prototype/guidance/get-certificate-to-export-endangered-products-of-animal-origin.markdown

 The only exceptions are:

-* dead Crocodylia species with source code D, with a uniquely marked, closed leg ring
 * any animal product like skin, bones or shells that have been processed before 1947 for example carved or tinted horns or bones used in an antique art object

 If it’s in Annex B or C you’ll also have to get a CITES permit to export your animal product outside the EU.
 If it's in Annex D check if it's also in Appendix III of the CITES list using the tool.
 You'll only need a permit if it's in both.